Thurmond station: History

-The long, narrow two-story slate-roofed wooden structure, built in 1905 by the Chesapeake and Ohio Railway, also houses a railroad museum and a visitor center for the New River Gorge National River.
+Thurmond received its first train station in 1897 which burned down in 1903.
+A new station was built in 1904.
+The long, narrow two-story slate-roofed wooden station, built by the Chesapeake and Ohio Railway, houses a railroad museum and a visitor center for the New River Gorge National River.
 The depot features a projecting bay that served as a signal tower.
 The interior originally possessed three waiting rooms: one for white men, one for white women, and one for African Americans.
+The station housed office spaces in the 1960's, which were operational until the mid 1980's.
 The building was renovated in 1995.
 It is a contributing structure in the Thurmond Historic District.
 In 2023, a new small accessible platform was constructed to accommodate passengers with reduced mobility.